5 Templates That'll Make Writing the Perfect LinkedIn Summary a Total Breeze

 And it’s also great if you’re still a student or relatively new to the professional world.
 Instead of being confined to a short, two or three sentence bio explaining what limited experience you have, you can flesh out your character traits to help people learn more about you.

 I have over 15 years of experience working in data science.
 Currently, I work as Asana’s Senior Data Manager, improving products and services for our customers by using advanced analytics, standing up big-data analytical tools, creating and maintaining models, and onboarding compelling new data sets.

-Previously, I was the Chief Data Scientist at Guru, where I analyzed data from some of the biggest enterprise and networks in the world to educate the market on long-term internet trends.
+Previously, I was Chief Data Scientist at Guru, where I analyzed data from some of the biggest enterprise companies in the world to educate the market on long-term internet trends.